|Birth: ||Aug. 7, 1906|

 She was educated at the French school Notre Dame de la Visitation Convent in Morinville, AB.

 Barbara studied to become a schoolteacher.
 She taught in a one room schoolhouse in Edson, Alberta.
 During the Depression in the 1930's, she was paid room and board.
 Her sister Nancy died in 1932 leaving behind 3 boys.
 Barbara raised Pat Flynn.
 Her brother and sister each raised a boy too.
-Everyone made do despite the food shortages.
+Everyone made do.

 Barbara met her husband to be at her Aunt's wedding at Alert Bay, B.C. and they communicated by mail for a couple of years before Barbara joined the kindest man she had ever met Edwin in holy matrimony.
 They lived in Port Alice, BC in 1936 where Ed was a scaler at a logging operation.

 The Port Alice years have a lot of stories like hours of cooking outside to can fruits and veggies for the winter.

 She belonged to the "Business and Professional Women's Club".
 Late in life Barbara took up golf and won a local tournament.
 She also played and won curling matches.

 Once she could no longer stand all day at school, Barbara became a "correspondence school teacher".
 Students in remote areas received their lessons by mail from Barbara and then submitted their homework to her for grading.